niwrA/Software-Management-Core/README.md

 The main application business logic, including api and datalayer(s) implementations are all in this repository's solution for now, for convenience.
 This is intended to be split up later to prevent a huge repository download (that happens far too often).
 Components should stand on their own.

 ## Setup
-This requires Visual Studio 2017 RC or higher with .NET Core 1.1.0 or higher and an EntityFrameworkCore compatible backing for the database (set to SQL for now, others can be easily added).
+This requires Visual Studio 2017 RC or higher with .NET Core 1.1.0 or higher and an EntityFrameworkCore compatible backing for the database or MongoDb.
 Right now you need to modify the connectionstring in the project directly.
-This will be made configurable in future.
+This will probably be made more configurable in future.

 Windows
-1. Install the latest Visual Studio 2017 (RC) if you haven't already.
+1. Install Visual Studio 2017 if you haven't already.
 You only need the web module with aspnetcore for running this.

 2. If you want to contribute, clone the project to your own github account, and then clone it locally from there.
 Otherwise, just clone the project locally (on Windows I recommend using GitHub Desktop for convencience).